intellij-rust/intellij-rust.github.io/_docs/faq.markdown

 you can always invoke "dumb completion" via <kbd>Alt+/</kbd>.
 It merely suggests identifiers already present in the file, but works surprisingly well.

-## Why do you not use `racer` for completion?
+## Are you going to use `racer` or `RLS`?

-There are multiple reasons for this decision.

-First of all, `racer`'s interface is incomplete and designed to work with physical files, while IntelliJ Platform makes heavy use of in-memory buffers and virtual file systems.
-For example, we fetch standard library sources for analysis from a zip of the `rustc` sources.

-Also, `racer` provides only code completion and basic navigation, while for other features, like intentions, quick fixes, quick doc etc., we have anyway to implement custom code analysis.
+No, we plan to implement most of the language analysis from scratch.
+This is a lot of work, but the benefits are substantial.
+We would be able to leverage IntelliJ Platform infrastructure for incremental analysis and indexing.
+With our own analysis we can provide more flexible quick fixes, intentions and typing assistance.

-The same applies to the formatter (that is also hand written, but we plan to support running `rustfmt` as an action), which is necessary for proper working of almost any feature which is modifying source code.
+The same applies to the formatter (that is also from scratch, but we plan to support running `rustfmt` as an action).
+It is necessary for proper working of almost any feature which is modifying source code.